 It took 80 years for SMU’s endowment to reach $500 million.
 Reaching that milestone enabled the endowment to double in size to over $1 billion in only 10 years.
 An endowment gift not only invests for the future, but it works for SMU today.

-SMU’s Office of Planned and Endowment Giving can help you establish a new endowment fund or answer any questions concerning a previously established endowment fund.
-Contact us at email@example.com or 214-768-1911.
+SMU’s Office of Gift Planning can help you establish a new endowment fund.
+Contact us at firstname.lastname@example.org, or 214-768-1911.
+SMU’s Office of Donor Relations can assist with any questions concerning a previously established endowment fund.
+Contact us at email@example.com, or 214-768-1605.

 Impact of Giving